Grand Chase: Gameplay

-Because of the game's use of combos and special abilities, Grand Chase was similar to other side-scrolling fighting games such as Double Dragon, while the appearance and design of the backdrops, as well as the characters and monsters, put the game in an anime-esque setting.
+Because of the game's use of combos and special abilities, Grand Chase is similar to other side-scrolling fighting games such as Double Dragon, while the appearance and design of the backdrops, as well as the characters and monsters, put the game in an anime-esque setting.
 While it was an action game, the designers took care to not make it a "button masher".

 The game was free-to-play, where players earned a currency known as Game Points (or GP) from completing dungeon quests, individual missions, or defeating other users in player versus player combat.
 Players could use Game Points to buy better equipment and items, although there were some items that could only be purchased with real-world currency.
 Users would start the game with one character and could eventually unlock three additional characters.
 Players were able to own more than four characters, but were required to buy additional character slots to do so.

 Each character was leveled and equipped separately; Equipment was character-specific, although a few accessories could be used by all characters.
 The player might freely switch among the characters they had unlocked before entering combat, each with their own specific equipment, abilities and experience level.